Michael (footballer, born March 1996): Goiás

 On 13 April 2017, after being named the breakthrough player of the 2017 Goianão, Michael was presented at Goiás.
 He made his debut for the club on 13 May, coming on as a half-time substitute for Jean Carlos in a 1–0 home defeat to Figueirense for the Série B championship.

 Michael scored his first professional goal on 7 July 2017, netting his team's second in a 3–1 home win against Luverdense.
 He was mainly utilized as a substitute during his first season, as his side narrowly avoided relegation.

 Michael became a regular starter during the 2018 campaign, contributing with seven goals in 33 appearances as his side achieved promotion to Série A. He made his top tier debut on 28 April 2019, starting in a 1–0 away defeat of Fluminense.

 Michael scored his first goal in the first division on 5 May 2019, but in a 2–1 loss at Cruzeiro.
 During the months of October and November, he scored six goals in 12 appearances.

 Flamengo

 On 10 January 2020, Goiás announced the transfer of Michael to Flamengo for a fee of €7.5 million.

+Al Hilal

+Michael arrived at Al-Hilal in January 2022, when he was bought for around 7.6 million euros from Flamengo.

+In his third at Al-Hilal, Michael enjoyed his best season in Saudi Arabia.
+He participated in 50 games, contributing 11 goals and 10 assists, won the Saudi Pro League, King's Cup and Super Cup, and helped the club set a new world record of 34 consecutive victories.